 - 128-channel Vishay data acquisition system

 - Sensors (LVDTs, Load Cells), tools, accessories, etc.

 The main function of LSL is to support experimental research in structural engineering.
 In addition to meeting

 the research needs, LSL provides testing services to local and regional industries.

 Research projects that have been performed at LSL include a variety of full- and large-scale specimens of bridge girders and components, composite floors and beams, structural walls, and industrial products.

 LSL offers graduate and undergraduate students who work in the lab a rich learning environment and invaluable hands-on experience in structural engineering.

-Watch these short videos to see how the Lohr Structures Lab works.
+Watch these short videos of large-scale testing being performed at the Lohr Structures Lab.